wilsonmar/wilsonmar.github.io/_posts/2021-11-05-aws-config.md

 ## AWS Config setup

-To enable AWS Config, <a target="_blank" href="https://github.com/getcft/aws-config-cf-template">
-this CloudFormation template</a> creates components: KMS encryption key, an encrypted S3 bucket, etc. </a>

-## How AWS Config works: Guided Tour
+   * <a target="_blank" href="https://www.youtube.com/watch?v=qHdFoYSrUvk" title="by Stephane Maarek Feb 27, 2020">VIDEO DEMO of setup</a>
    * BLOG: <a target="_blank" href="https://docs.aws.amazon.com/config/latest/developerguide/how-does-config-work.html">1</a>
    <a target="_blank" href="https://jayendrapatil.com/aws-config/">2</a>
    <br /><br />

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/140753439-877d6ac4-df86-4e79-b36c-3576bda7c9d4.png"><img alt="aws-config-rego-696x514" width="696" height="514" src="https://user-images.githubusercontent.com/300046/140753439-877d6ac4-df86-4e79-b36c-3576bda7c9d4.png"></a>

-AWS Config can be operated using the AWS Management Console GUI or AWS CLI.
+AWS Config can be configured and managed using the AWS Management Console GUI or AWS CLI.
 See
 <a targe="_blank" href="https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html">https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html</a>.

+To enable AWS Config, <a target="_blank" href="https://github.com/getcft/aws-config-cf-template">
+this CloudFormation template</a> creates components: KMS encryption key, an encrypted S3 bucket, etc. </a>

 1. In the AWS Management Console GUI, sign-on to an AWS account.

-1. search for "Config" service.
+1. Search for "Config" service.

    AWS Config is enabled for each by default. ???

+1. Customize the resource types AWS Config tracks.

+   And AWS Config may not cover all AWS services.

+   The updated configurations of the security group (the resource) and of each instance (the related resources) are recorded as configuration items and delivered in a configuration stream to an Amazon Simple Storage Service (Amazon <strong>S3) bucket</strong>.

+1. Define the S3 bucket.

 1. Enable recording

    When you start the AWS Config <strong>recorder</strong>, it <strong>detect</strong> each change in AWS resource configurations and maintains a historical record of them.
 Behind the scenes, it invokes the Describe or List API calls for each resource in each account.

    For example, removing an egress rule from a VPC security group causes AWS Config to invoke a Describe API call on the security group.
 AWS Config then invokes a Describe API call on all of the instances associated with the security group.
-The updated configurations of the security group (the resource) and of each instance (the related resources) are recorded as configuration items and delivered in a configuration stream to an Amazon Simple Storage Service (Amazon <strong>S3) bucket</strong>.

-1. Define the S3 bucket.

    AWS Config also examines resource configurations <strong>periodically</strong> to generate configuration items for the configurations that have changed.

    When several configuration changes are made to the same resource too quickly, AWS Config will only record the latest configuration of that resource; this represents the cumulative impact of that entire set of changes.

 1. Set retention period.

-   And AWS Config may not cover all AWS services.

-   You can customize the resource types AWS Config tracks.

    Changes triggers a <strong>Lambda function</strong> to <strong>evaluate</strong> AWS resource configurations based on rules defining the evaluation logic for the rule and desired settings.